adrianseraspi12/TimeScheduler/README.md

 REPOSITORY - Holds the DAO from the Room

 ### Issues
 1. Not showing alarm/notification for API 23 and up.
-AlarmManager method that i should use: [setAndAllowWhileIdle](https://developer.android.com/reference/android/app/AlarmManager?hl=pt-br#setAndAllowWhileIdle(int,%20long,%20android.app.PendingIntent))

 ### References/Teachers
 1. https://www.youtube.com/wiseass